sbb-design-systems/digital.sbb.ch/src/en/principles/ux-principles/inclusive/inclusive.md

   title: 'Inklusiv'
 }) }}

 Our aspiration is to develop solutions that can be used regardless of individual impairments.
-We therefore also improve user experience during temporary impairments that could affect all our users.{.lead}
+We therefore also improve user experience during temporary impairments that could affect all our users. {.lead}

 ### Example